 The most obvious benefit to dual enrolling is the possibility to earn credit toward your degree—at no cost!
 The credits you earn may help you bypass some general education requirements and get to the core classes for your major that much quicker.
 Many students also earn enough college credit in high school to graduate college early.
 In some instances, students can rack up so much credit that they graduate from high school having earned their associate’s degree as well.

 Dual enrollment, also known as concurrent enrollment, may have many benefits, but it is not always the best option for everyone.
 Before you decide to take these courses, consider how dual enrollment would impact your high school curriculum, current courses, and extracurricular activities.

 One helpful question to ask yourself would be, “Does this college course offer something that reaches beyond the opportunities at my high school?”
 Think about it: if you choose to take an introductory U.S. History course at your local community college, but your high school offers AP U.S. History, some colleges may be less impressed with your choice to dual enroll than they would have been if you passed the AP exam in the same subject.
-Speak to your high school guidance counselor or any other trustworthy, knowledgeable adult to help you weigh your options.
+Speak to your school counselor or any other trustworthy, knowledgeable adult to help you weigh your options.

 Another reason you may want to forego dual enrollment is that it may take you away from other classes or activities that would otherwise boost your college résumé.
 For instance, if you are captain of the soccer team and first-chair violinist in the orchestra, but a dual enrollment course would somehow conflict with your schedule/ability to participate, you might want to reconsider.
 It might be wiser to take college courses that don’t interfere with your extracurriculars or anything else to which you are admirably committed to.